turbot/steampipe-plugin-aws/docs/tables/aws_elasticache_replication_group.md

 ```

-### List of member clusters for each replication group
+### List member clusters for each replication group

 ```sql
 select